lbryio/lbry.com/content/news/136-johncleese.md

 <video controls src="https://spee.ch/86131eb2e741d127b5484a8b4e47a566a9e025ad/jc-c3NF349aEHM.mp4"/></video>

-Please support John Cleese's channel by tipping LBRY credits in-app to your favorite content.
+Please support John Cleese's channel by tipping LBRY Credits in-app to your favorite content.

 [**Download LBRY today**](/get).
 Is your favorite channel not on LBRY?
 Help us feature what you want to see!
 Email [reilly@lbry.com](mailto:reilly@lbry.com) to make it happen.
 Or sync your own channel at: /youtube